thomasjm/sicp_python_markdown/rendered/Chapter3.md

 ```
 <html><div class="codeparent python"><pre class="stdout"><code>Rlist(2, Rlist(3))</code></pre></div></html>

 To estimate the number of steps required by this process, observe that in each step we shrink the size of at least one of the sets.
 Thus, the number of steps required is at most the sum of the sizes of `set1` and `set2`, rather than the product of the sizes, as with the unordered representation.
-This is $\\Theta(n)$ growth rather than $\\Theta(n\^2)$ -- a considerable speedup, even for sets of moderate size.
+This is $\Theta(n)$ growth rather than $\Theta(n^2)$ -- a considerable speedup, even for sets of moderate size.
 For example, the intersection of two sets of size `100` will take around `200` steps, rather than `10,000` for the unordered representation.

 Adjunction and union for sets represented as ordered sequences can also be computed in linear time.
 These implementations are left as an exercise.